Next-to-Leading Order (NLO) Perturbative Effects in QCD Sum-Rule Analyses of Light Tetraquark Systems: A Case Study in the Scalar-Isoscalar Channel: Conclusions

 The NLO tetraquark Laplace sum-rules were then used to obtain predictions for the lightest scalar-isoscalar $\sigma$ state in a variety of models, including multiple states and $\sigma$ width effects.
 The Table \ref{predictions_table} predictions are in good agreement with the $f_0(500)$ PDG mass values \cite{ParticleDataGroup:2020ssz}, and indicate a relative tetraquark component of the $f_0(980)$ consistent with chiral Lagrangian analyses \cite{Fariborz:2003uj,Fariborz:2009cq}.

-In conclusion, our detailed case study of NLO perturbative effects in the light tetraquark scalar-isoscalar channel provides grounds for cautious optimism that LO QCD sum-rule studies of tetraquark (and possibly other multiquark systems such as pentaquarks) may be unexpectedly robust under large NLO corrections, provided that analysis methodologies focused on sum-rule ratios are employed.
-If the patterns found for the scalar-isoscalar channel case study persist, NLO effects in tetraquark sum-rules would modify LO sum-rule analyses in two key aspects: through perturbatively-controlled changes to sum-rule ratios, and via significant changes in the Borel window.
+In conclusion, our detailed case study of NLO perturbative effects in the light tetraquark scalar-isoscalar channel provides grounds for cautious optimism that LO QCD sum-rule studies of other light-quark tetraquark systems may be unexpectedly robust under large NLO corrections, provided that analysis methodologies focused on sum-rule ratios are employed.
+It is not clear whether sum-rule ratio methods for heavy-quark multiquark systems will be similarly robust in situations with large NLO corrections.
+However, if the patterns found for the scalar-isoscalar channel case study persist, NLO effects in tetraquark sum-rules would modify LO sum-rule analyses in two key aspects: through perturbatively-controlled changes to sum-rule ratios, and via significant changes in the Borel window.
 The combination of these two aspects could improve stability of LO QCD sum-rule analyses (including channels that fail to stabilize at LO) and lead to interesting shifts in the LO predictions of hadronic properties.